apple/foundationdb/design/recovery-internals.md

 For example, when the old tLogs are no longer needed, the master will write the coordinators’ state again.

 Now the main steps in recovery have finished.
-The master keeps waiting for all tLogs to join the system and for all storage servers to roll back their prefetched data before claiming the system is fully recovered.
+The master keeps waiting for all tLogs to join the system and for all storage servers to roll back their prefetched data, which has not been made durable on tLog, before claiming the system is fully recovered.

 ## Phase 6: ACCEPTING_COMMITS